OctoPrint/OctoPrint/docs/api/fileops.rst

    :json boolean print:  ``select`` command: Optional, whether to start printing the file directly after selection,
                          defaults to ``false``.
    :statuscode 200:      No error
+   :statuscode 202:      No error for a ``slice`` command.
    :statuscode 400:      If the `command` is unknown or the request is otherwise invalid
+   :statuscode 415:      If a ``slice`` command was issued against something other than an STL file.
    :statuscode 404:      If `target` is neither ``local`` nor ``sdcard`` or the requested file was not found
    :statuscode 409:      If a selected file is supposed to start printing directly but the printer is not operational.